 - Improved Workplace Equality: Workplace equality is not a benefit, it is a necessity and must be cultivated in all work environments.
 Especially during uncertain times, workers need to feel valued and heard on an equal playing field.
 As a top factor for many when accepting a job with a new employer, 42% of survey respondents said that the organization being diverse and inclusive of all people is most important.
 Also, HR professionals should focus on creating fairer employee experiences, which may encompass equal pay and adopting inclusive language across policies.
 Gartner HR Research found that only 22% of HR professionals would characterize their workplaces as having a high degree of fairness.

-- Maintain Employee Benefits: As employees witness layoffs occuring in every direction, now is not the time to limit workplace benefits.
+- Maintain Employee Benefits: As employees witness layoffs occurring in every direction, now is not the time to limit workplace benefits.
 Actually, this is prime time to listen to your team and truly hear what is important to them.
 For instance, global companies are gaining a competitive advantage by increasing their paid leave policies.
 Google created buzz when it extended parental leave from 18 to 24 weeks and increased paid vacation from 15 to 20 days.
 Additionally, proper sick leave has become a must-have benefit, with AT&T and Verizon rolling out 100% paid sick leave for extended periods of time.

 While mass layoffs linger on the horizon for some organizations and rapid growth ignites others, the workforce is experiencing uncertain times.
 Business leaders have a responsibility to ensure their employees feel valued and heard throughout this season by offering mental health support, improving workplace equality and maintaining employee benefits.
 Work Shield is proud to partner with organizations to protect workplace culture and manage misconduct through economic changes, unforeseen circumstances and whatever the future may bring.